sameer-goel/Smart-HR-Bot-with-SentimentAnalysis-Integrated-with-SMS-and-other-services/Use Case 2. User authentication and validation against identity database (DynamoDB in our case) - Lambda Validation.md

 ## Demo:
 <img src="images/usecase2/usercase2.png" alt="usecase2" width="500">

+## We need to do following:
+1. We want Lambda to talk to Dynamodb to need to attach dynamodb policy to the lambda role
+2. Jypytur notebook installed on local is great to test dynamodb sql (https://www.chrisjmendez.com/2018/11/06/installing-jupyter-on-os-x-using-homebrew/)
+3. Create a DynamoDB table

 ## New functions introduced here:
 - elicit_slot: Informs Amazon Lex that the user is expected to provide a slot value in the response.
 - delegate: Directs Amazon Lex to choose the next course of action based on the bot configuration.